 I was told a lot of times that if somebody listens to me talking for a few hours about my travels, they will get itchy feet as well... wanna try? ;-)

 What I Can Share with Hosts

 The world-famous Judit pie ;-) This is a dish that was created by me, but that has all the characteristics of Hungarian cooking and that I always make for my Couchsurfing hosts.
 So far, I have had very good feedback ;-)

 Countries I’ve Visited

-Armenia, Australia, Austria, Bulgaria, Canada, Cyprus, Czech Republic, France, Georgia, Germany, Greece, Hungary, Indonesia, Ireland, Italy, Malaysia, Montenegro, New Zealand, Norway, Poland, Portugal, Romania, San Marino, Serbia, Slovakia, Slovenia, Spain, Switzerland, Taiwan, Tunisia, Turkey, Ukraine, United Kingdom, Vatican City State
+Andorra, Argentina, Armenia, Australia, Austria, Belgium, Brunei Darussalam, Bulgaria, Cambodia, Canada, Cyprus, Czech Republic, France, Georgia, Germany, Greece, Hungary, Iceland, India, Indonesia, Ireland, Italy, Laos, Lithuania, Luxembourg, Malaysia, Montenegro, Nepal, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, San Marino, Serbia, Singapore, Slovakia, Slovenia, Spain, Sri Lanka, Sweden, Switzerland, Taiwan, Thailand, Tunisia, Turkey, Ukraine, United Kingdom, Vatican City State, Viet Nam

 Countries I’ve Lived In

 Argentina, Austria, Belgium, Hungary, Indonesia, Ireland, Italy, Portugal, Slovenia, Spain, Switzerland, United Kingdom